ibrahimabdrabou2-dotcom/SQL-Retail_Sales-/README.md

     COUNT(*) as total_orders
 FROM retail_sales
 GROUP BY 1

+Insight :
+Electronics generated the highest total sales, followed closely by Clothing.
+However, Clothing had the highest number of transactions.
 ```

 4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**: